jerhon/honlsoft-v2/blog/2020/2020-10-02-detecting-html-elements-with-an-intersection-observer.md

 title: "Detecting HTML Elements with an Intersection Observer"
 tags: ["web-development", "css", "css-transitions"]
 type: "blog"
+description: "A basic example and description of using an intersection observer in a web page."
 ---

 Ever wanted to animate an HTML element as it becomes visible on a webpage?